-3.4 Parents/carers/carers
+3.4 Parents

-Parents/carers/carers will:
+Parents will:

-- > Provide the school with sufficient and up-to-date information about their child's medical needs - > Be involved in the development and review of their child's IHP and may be involved in its drafting - > Carry out any action they have agreed to as part of the implementation of the IHP, e.g. provide medicines and equipment, and ensure they or another nominated adult are contactable at all times
+- Provide the school with sufficient and up-to-date information about their child's medical needs. - Be involved in the development and review of their child's IHP and may be involved in its drafting. - Carry out any action they have agreed to as part of the implementation of the IHP, e.g., provide medicines and equipment, and ensure they or another nominated adult are contactable at all times. - Work with the school to secure funding from the LA to support the child's needs.